Wild Walking in the Aberystwyth Hinterland

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic18

 6. Now there is a short section of somewhat wet, tussocky terrain…You will see another (barbed wire) fence further down at right angles to the first, which you will need to cross; there is a very basic stile over to the right, away from the fence corner.
 It is probably best and driest to keep close to the fence line leading downhill, then at some point before reaching the corner, cutting across the tussocks towards the stile.
-Unfortunately, the farmer saw fit to continue the barbed wire straight across the stile, creating a danger to walkers and requiring special care to cross!
+The stile is now easier to cross, despite the wire, as plastic tubing now protects you from the barbs!

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic19 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic20

 7. Now you are immediately on a good path…actually a bridle track of sorts…which continues in the same direction, heading for Bryn Mawr.
-Soon there is a choice of direction…an excellent green grassy track veering slightly right and only very gently ascending, and a much fainter path branching to the left going uphill on the broad ridge, heading towards Bryn Mawr.
+At the first crags, take the branch left which runs immediately below the crag, and then rises through to a flatter section where it might be boggy, but with a waymark post to aim for.
+Soon there is a choice of direction…an excellent green grassy track veering slightly right and only very gently ascending, and a smaller path branching to the left going uphill on the broad ridge, heading towards Bryn Mawr.
 Branch left if you are going to the top (recommended), but you will be rejoining the main track later on, so there is an option to miss out the hill by staying on the track.

 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic21 RachelSeabrook.net | Wild Walking | Bryn Mawr | pic23A